-Qualifications and professional registration Practitioners must only work under this PGD where they are competent to do so.
-Practitioners working to this PGD must also be one of the following registered professionals who can legally supply and administer under a PGD (see Patient Group Directions: who can administer them): nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) pharmacists currently registered with the General Pharmaceutical Council (GPhC) (Note: This PGD is not relevant to the national community pharmacy seasonal influenza vaccination advanced service nor privately provided community pharmacy services) chiropodists/podiatrists, dieticians, occupational therapists, orthoptists, orthotists/prosthetists, paramedics, physiotherapists, radiographers and speech and language therapists currently registered with the General Dental Council optometrists registered with the General Optical Council practitioners must also fulfil all the Additional requirements.
-Check Section 2 (Limitations to authorisation) to confirm whether all the registered practitioners listed above have organisational authorisation to work under this PGD.
-Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease (the Green Book) and national and local immunisation programmes must have undertaken training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training.
-For further information, see Flu immunisation training recommendations must be competent to undertake immunisation and to discuss issues related to immunisation must be competent in the recognition and management of anaphylaxis must be competent in the recognition and management of anaphylaxis must have access to the PGD and associated online resources should fulfil any additional requirements defined by local policy Continued training requirements Practitioners must ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD).
-Practitioners should be constantly alert to any subsequent recommendations from the UKHSA, NHS England (NHSE) and other sources of medicines information.
-Note: The most current national recommendations should be followed but a Patient Specific Direction (PSD) may be required to administer the vaccine in line with updated recommendations that are outside the criteria specified in this PGD.
-Volid from: 1 Sontombor 2024 Evolut: 1 April 2025 Dago 7 of 10 on or situation to which this r ob applies Clinical condition or situation to which this PGD applies LAIV is indicated for the active immunisation of children and adolescents from 2 years to under 18 years of age for the prevention of influenza infection, in line with the recommendations given in Chapter 19 of Immunisation Against Infectious Disease: the Green Book, annual flu letter(s) and subsequent correspondence and publications from UKHSA and NHSE.
-Criteria for inclusion For the 2024 to 2025 influenza season, LAIV should be offered in accordance with national recommendations to the following groups: From 1 September 2024: all those aged 2 or 3 years on 31 August 2024 (with a date of birth on or after 1 September 2020 and on or before 31 August 2022) all primary school-aged children in Reception to Year 6 (aged 4 to 10 years old on 31 August 2024) including home-schooled and other children not in mainstream education some school aged children might be outside of the age ranges outlined in the above paragraphs (for example, if a child has been accelerated or held back a year).
-It is acceptable to offer and deliver influenza immunisation to these children with their class peers under this PGD secondary school-aged children in Years 7 to 11 including home-schooled and other children not in mainstream education children and adolescents from 2 years to under 18 years of age who are in a clinical risk group category listed in Chapter 19 of the Green Book such as: o chronic (long-term) respiratory disease, such as asthma (that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission, but see also criteria for exclusion below), bronchitis or cystic fibrosis chronic heart disease and vascular disease chronic kidney disease at stage 3, 4 or 5 chronic liver disease chronic neurological disease, such as cerebral palsy or motor neurone disease learning disability diabetes and adrenal insufficiency asplenia or dysfunction of the spleen a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment) morbidly obese individuals (aged from 16 years) with a BMI ≥ 40kg/m2 and above children and adolescents from 2 years to under 18 years of age who are close household contacts of immunocompromised individuals.
-This would also include individuals who expect to share living accommodation on most days over the winter with immunocompromised individuals and therefore for whom continuing close contact is unavoidable.
-This may include carers.
-Note : close contacts (example household members or carers) of very severely immunocompromised individuals, for example bone marrow transplant individuals requiring isolation, should receive inactivated influenza vaccine and not LAIV, see the inactivated influenza PGD . individuals, from 16 years to under 18 years of age, who are in receipt of a carer's allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill frontline staff from 16 years to under 18 years of age without employer-led occupational health schemes employed: (continued over page)
+Qualifications and professional registration All practitioners should only administer vaccination where it is within their clinical scope of practice to do so.
+Practitioners must also fulfil the additional requirements and continued training requirements to ensure their competency is up to date, as outlined in the section below.
+Registered professional with one of the following bodies: nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) pharmacists and pharmacy technicians currently registered with the General Pharmaceutical Council (GPhC) (Note: This PGD is not relevant to the national community pharmacy seasonal influenza vaccination advanced service nor to the privately provided community pharmacy services). chiropodists/podiatrists, dieticians, occupational therapists, orthoptists, orthotists/prosthetists, paramedics, physiotherapists, radiographers and speech and language therapists currently registered with the General Dental Council optometrists registered with the General Optical Council Practitioners must also fulfil all the Additional requirements.
+Check Section 2 (Limitations to authorisation) to confirm whether all the registered practitioners listed above have organisational authv15vorisation to work under this PGD.
+Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease (the Green Book) and national and local immunisation programmes must be competent to undertake training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training must be competent to undertake immunisation and to discuss issues related to immunisation must be competent in the recognition and management of anaphylaxis must be competent in the recognition and management of anaphylaxis must be satisfied that where the Health Care Support Worker (HCSW) is administering the LAIV vaccine that the HCSW has the experience, knowledge and skills to provide the care as per the UKHSA National Minimum Standards and Core Curriculum for Vaccination.
+It should be noted that the individual administering the vaccine is accountable for their practice in accordance with their individual practitioner must be authorised by name, under the current version of this PGD before working according to it.

+Continued training requirements Practitioners must ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD).
+Practitioners should be constantly alert to any subsequent recommendations from the UKHSA, NHS England and other sources of medicines information.
+Note: The most current national recommendations should be followed but a Patient Specific Direction (PSD) or a prescription may be required to administer the vaccine in line with updated recommendations that are outside the criteria specified in this PGD.